edgedelta/docs/docs/appendices/s3-sqs.md

 }
 ```

 2. Configure the s3 bucket to send notifications to the SQS queue.
-This is documented here: https://docs.aws.amazon.com/AmazonS3/latest/userguide/NotificationHowTo.html
+This is documented [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/NotificationHowTo.html).

 3. Create a new IAM user with programmatic access type.
 It will be used by agents to access sqs and s3.
 It should have a policy like this:
 ```